Last Updated on

 That means to attach an M-LOC mount, you will need to install four different screws, which isn’t something that you want to deal with in the field.
 But the tradeoff is that you can fold the mount up and deploy it at a moment’s notice with a button press.

 Some users love the M-LOC system because of this, while others can’t stand the added bulkiness that it puts on the front of the rifle.

 While every feature matters, one that you don’t want to overlook is leg adjustments.
 First, it determines how high your bipod goes.
 That’s a big deal because it’s going to affect the rest of your shooting position.

 From there, you want legs that raise and lower independently, preferably with a spring-loaded design.
 This allows you to use your bipod on uneven surfaces.
 Furthermore, the spring-loaded legs enable you to deploy them for each situation with a click of a button.

 This way, you don’t have to adjust each leg manually, and it saves you a ton of time, so you won’t miss your shot while setting up your equipment.

-Hopefully, after reading through the reviews and buyer’s guide, you have a great understanding of what you need and want for your rifle.
+Hopefully, after reading through the reviews and buyer’s guide, you have a great understanding of what you need and want for your rifle bipod.
 But if you’re still unsure, why not go for the HBLS Harris Bipod?
-It’s our top choice for a reason, with its outstanding blend of price and performance, and we’re sure it won’t disappoint you.
+It’s our pick for the best rifle bipod for hunting and shooting for a reason, with its outstanding blend of price and performance, and we’re sure it won’t disappoint you.